Experiencing a protagonist's personal hell in The Town of Light

 For all the right reasons, the longer you play the more you want to claw your way out of confinement.
 It's all so rational--the game all but tells you where to go--and all so senseless.
 Debris magically clears itself.
 Doors open and lock shut by themselves.
 You have to push a wheelchair around the hospital that carries your favorite doll.
 In tone, form, and content, the developers at LKA nailed it.
 They seemed to grasp the fact that the truest horror stories are the ones we've created for ourselves throughout our history.
 The Ospidale needs no supernatural spice, its strangeness comes from the madness we inflict on our fellows.

-As the credits roll through a dreamy poppy soundtrack, the music eventually fades out as the animation pans over the sun-drenched Tuscan hills; no sound but birdsong fills the air.
+As the credits roll through a dreamy pop soundtrack, the music eventually fades out while the animation pans over the sun-drenched Tuscan hills; no sound but birdsong fills the air.
 With the delicacy of a string quartet, the game brings us back to the clean surface of ordinary life where we can pretend Renée's terror is just a game.

 Katherine Cross is a Ph.D student in sociology who researches anti-social behavior online, and a gaming critic whose work has appeared in numerous publications.